Sclera Definition: White of The Eyeball

 Blue Sclera

 The cause may be congenital (present at birth).
-Osteogenesis imperfecta can cause it, along with bones that break easily.
+Osteogenesis imperfecta (brittle bone disease) can cause it.
 Blue sclera is also associated with Marfan syndrome, Ehlers-Danlos syndrome, and Loeys-Dietz syndrome.
-Acquired blue sclera (developed later in life) may be a sign of severe iron deficiency.

 Types of Congenital Scleral Abnormalities

-There are other conditions present at birth that may affect the sclera.
+Other conditions present at birth that may affect the sclera.
 Some of these are harmless.
 Others are more severe and may affect vision or eye health.

-Ocular melanosis
+Ocular Melanosis

-Ocular melanosis is the pigmentation of the conjunctiva overlying the sclera.
+Ocular melanosis is pigmentation of the conjunctiva overlying the sclera.
 They typically look like flat, brown spots on the white part of the eye, similar to a freckle on the skin.
 Melanosis can be congenital or acquired.

-There are two acquired forms, primary and secondary acquired melanosis.
+There are two acquired forms, primary and secondary acquired melanosis:

 Nevus of Ota (Oculodermal Melanocytosis)